Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Specify How Fonts Should Degrade
 There are several default fonts that are available in all browsers.
-These include **Monospace, Serif** and **Sans-Serif**.
+These include `Monospace`, `Serif` and `Sans-Serif`.

-For example, if you wanted an element to use the Helvetica font, but also degrade to the Sans-Serif font when Helvetica wasn't available, you could use this CSS style: `p { font-family: Helvetica, Sans-Serif; }`.
+For example, if you wanted an element to use the `Helvetica` font, but also degrade to the `Sans-Serif` font when `Helvetica` wasn't available, you could use this CSS style: `p { font-family: Helvetica, Sans-Serif; }`.

 ```
 <!--<link href="http://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css"> -->